☎ Call Today Free Consult

 How Federal Drug Trafficking Charges Are Filed?

 Federal investigations for drug trafficking offenses often begin well before any formal charges are filed.
 Law enforcement agencies, including the DEA, FBI, and local task forces, employ a variety of investigative techniques such as undercover operations, controlled purchases, wiretaps, and electronic surveillance to gather evidence.
-Informants and cooperating witnesses may also play a key role in building the case.
+Informants and cooperating witnesses may also is key in building the case.

 Once investigators establish probable cause, the evidence is presented to a grand jury, which may issue an indictment.
 Following this, the defendant is formally arrested, often facing serious federal charges immediately.